smartprocure/prom-utils/README.md

    */
   expireAfter?: number
   /**
    * The timeframe to use for calculating the rate.
+There are two functions
+   * provided: `getTimeframeUsingCurrentTime` and `getTimeframeUsingPeriod`.
+   * The default is `getTimeframeUsingCurrentTime`.
    */
   getTimeframe?: GetTimeframe
 }